William J. Ripple

 Ripple was the lead author on the "Global Scientists' Warning to Humanity: A second Notice", published on November 13, 2017.
 This article includes 15,364 scientist co-signatories from 184 countries.
 The article suggests "To prevent widespread misery and catastrophic biodiversity loss, humanity must practice a more environmentally sustainable alternative to business as usual."
 In 2020, Ripple led The World Scientists' Warning of a Climate Emergency, declaring with more than 11,000 scientist co-signatories from 153 countries that "Planet Earth is facing a climate emergency" and presenting six steps for avoiding the worst effects of climate change.
+Subsequently, Ripple has led an annual "World Scientists' Warning of a Climate Emergency" series of reports.

-In addition to being a highly cited researcher, Ripple is the director of the Alliance of World Scientists, an independent organization with more than 25,000 scientist members that acts as a "collective international voice of many scientists regarding global climate and environmental trends."
+In addition to being a Highly Cited Researcher, Ripple is the director of the Alliance of World Scientists, an independent organization with more than 25,000 scientist members that acts as a "collective international voice of many scientists regarding global climate and environmental trends."

+Ripple's work on environmental issues was highlighted in The Scientists' Warning—a documentary film about a researcher who started a movement to encourage scientists to help turn scientific knowledge into action.